 Depending on the style you select, cabinets are constructed with hardwood frames, faces, and dovetail joint drawers with plywood boxes.
 Choose the finish that matches your kitchen decor, but keep in mind that these are stock cabinets.
 Unlike semi-custom or custom cabinets, sizes and finish options are standard.

 This DIY manufacturer only ships to addresses in the lower 48 states.
 It’s worth mentioning that shipping is free for orders over $3,500.
-The average cost of a CliqStudios order is about $5,000 for small kitchens and up to $11,000 for larger kitchens with more space or specialty cabinets.
+The average cost of a CliqStudios order is about $5,000 for small kitchens and $11,000 or more for larger kitchens with more space or specialty cabinets.

 Best Ready to Assemble: The RTA Store